-14. Interdisciplinary Systems: Knowledge of key issues and concepts in related disciplines.
-Identify and interact with professionals in multiple disciplines.
-READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 14A.
-Knowledge of the Shared and Distinctive Contributions of Other Professions No expectation at this level Demonstrates beginning, basic knowledge Demonstrates awareness of multiple and of the viewpoints and contributions of differing worldviews, roles, professional other professions/ professionals standards, and contributions across contexts and systems; demonstrates intermediate level knowledge of common and distinctive roles of other professionals 14B.
-Functioning in Multidisciplinary and Int erdisciplinary Contexts Cooperates with others Demonstrates beginning knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning Demonstrates beginning, basic knowledge of and ability to display the skills that support effective interdisciplinary team functioning 14C.
-Understands how Participation in Interd 14C.
-Understands how Participation in Interdisciplinary Collaboration/Consultation Enhances Outcomes No expectation at this level Demonstrates knowledge of how Participates in and initiates participating in interdisciplinary interdisciplinary collaboration/consultation collaboration/consultation can be directed directed toward shared goals toward shared goals 14D.
-Respectful and Productive Relationships with Individuals from Other Professions Demonstrates awareness of the benefits of Develops and maintains collaborative Develops and maintains collaborative forming collaborative relationships with other professionals relationships and respect for other professionals relationships over time despite differences 15.
-Management-Administration: Manage the agencies (OPA). e direct delivery of services (DDS) and/or the adm inistration of organizations, programs, or 15A.
-Appraisal of Management and Leaders hip No expectation at this level Forms autonomous judgment of organization's management and leadership Examples: Applies theories of effective management and leadership to form an evaluation of organization Identifies specific behaviors by management and leadership that promote or detract from organizational effectiveness Develops and offers constructive criticism and suggestions regarding management and leadership of organization Examples: Identifies strengths and weaknesses of management and leadership or organization Provides input appropriately; participate in organizational assessment 15B.
-Management • No expectation at this level Demonstrates awareness of roles of management in organizations Participates in management of direct delivery of professional services; responds appropriately in management hierarchy 15C.
+14. Interdisciplinary Systems: Knowledge of k disciplines. ey issues and concepts in related disciplines.
+Ide entify and interact with professionals in multiple READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 14A.
+Knowledge of the Shared and Distinctive Contributions of Other Professions No expectation at this level Demonstrates beginning, basic knowledge Demonstrates awareness of multiple and of the viewpoints and contributions of differing worldviews, roles, professional other professions/ professionals standards, and contributions across contexts and systems; demonstrates intermediate level knowledge of common and distinctive roles of other 14B.
+Functioning in Multidisciplinary and Int erdisciplinary Contexts Cooperates with others Demonstrates beginning knowledge of Demonstrates beginning, basic knowledge strategies that promote interdisciplinary of and ability to display the skills that collaboration vs. multidisciplinary support effective interdisciplinary team functioning functioning 14C.
+Understands how Participation in Interd isciplinary Collaboration/Consultation Enhan ces Outcomes No expectation at this level Demonstrates knowledge of how Participates in and initiates participating in interdisciplinary interdisciplinary collaboration/consultation collaboration/consultation can be directed directed toward shared goals toward shared goals 14D.
+Respectful and Productive Relationships with Individuals from Other Professions Demonstrates awareness of the benefits of Develops and maintains collaborative Develops and maintains collaborative forming collaborative relationships with relationships and respect for other relationships over time despite differences other professionals professionals

+15. Management-Administration: Manage that agencies (OPA). ne direct delivery of services (DDS) and/or the adm inistration of organizations, programs, or 15A.
+Appraisal of Management and Leader ship No expectation at this level Forms autonomous judgment of organization's management and leadership Examples: • Applies theories of effective management and leadership to form an evaluation of organization • Identifies specific behaviors by management and leadership that promote or detract from organizational effectiveness Develops and offers constructive criticism and suggestions regarding management and leadership of organization Examples: Identifies strengths and weaknesses of management and leadership or organization Provides input appropriately; participates in organizational assessment 15B.
+Management No expectation at this level Demonstrates awareness of roles of management in organizations Participates in management of direct delivery of professional services; responds appropriately in management hierarchy 15C.
 Administration Complies with regulations Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures Demonstrates emerging ability to participate in administration of clinical programs 15D.
-Leadership 1 No expectation at this level No expectation at this level Participates in system change and management structure 16.
+Leadership No expectation at this level No expectation at this level Participates in system change and management structure 16.
 Advocacy: Actions targeting the impact of institutional, and/or systems level. social, political, economic or cultural factors to pr omote change at the individual (client), 16A.
 Empowerment

-Demonstrates awareness of social, political, economic and cultural factors that impact Uses awareness of the social, political, economic or cultural factors that may Intervenes with client to promote action on factors impacting development and individuals, institutions and systems, in impact human development in the context functioning addition to other factors that may lead them of service provision to seek intervention 16B.
+Demonstrates awareness of social, political, economic and cultural factors that impact individuals, institutions and systems, in addition to other factors that may lead them to seek intervention Uses awareness of the social, political, economic or cultural factors that may impact human development in the context of service provision Intervenes with client to promote action on factors impacting development and functioning 16B.
 Systems Change Understands the differences between Promotes change to enhance the Promotes change at the level of institutions, individual and institutional level functioning of individuals community, or society interventions and system's level change